 - Wear loose clothing to let your skin breathe.

-How Can You Prevent Potential Complication of Obstetric Cholestasis?
+How Can You Prevent Potential Complications of Obstetric Cholestasis?

 Due to the complications posed by obstetric cholestasis, your doctor might recommend close monitoring of your baby.
 These measures may include:

-Through this test, you medical practitioner will monitor how much your baby moves at certain times and how much her heart rate increases with the movement.
-The scores of the biophysical profile will give your doctor information about the volume of amniotic fluid as well as foetal muscle tone and activity.
+Through this test, your medical practitioner will monitor how much your baby moves at certain times and how much her heart rate increases with the movement.
+The scores of the biophysical profile will give your doctor information about the volume of amniotic fluid as well as fetal muscle tone and activity.